allmaps/allmaps/packages/transform/README.md

 ### `GcpTransformer.transformSvgToGeojson(transformer, svgCircle, options)`

-Transforms a SVG geometry to geo space as a GeoJSON Geometry
+Transform an SVG geometry to geo space as a GeoJSON Geometry

 This is a shortcut method, available as static method in order not to overpopulate intellisense suggestions
 Note: Multi-geometries are not supported